theTardigrade/brainforkInterpreter/README.md

 ## Usage

-The `bfi` executable is called with either one of the following two option flags, followed by an option argument:
+The `bfi` executable is called with either one of the following two option flagsand its corresponding argument:

 | Flag | Argument |
 | :--: | -------- |